Margaret Rose Eggmann Black, 46 of Danville IL joined the leagues of heavenly angels Tuesday, April 9, 2019, at home surrounded by her loving family.

 The family has entrusted the Blurton Funeral Home to assist them in celebrating Margaret’s life.
 Memories or photos may be shared with the family on her everlasting memorial page at: www.BlurtonFuneralHomes.com.

-To plant a tree in memory of Margaret Rose (Eggmann) Black, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Margaret Rose (Eggmann) Black, please visit our floral store.